earthspecies/biodenoising/README.md

 Check the [biodenoising web page](https://earthspecies.github.io/biodenoising/) for demos and more info.

-The proposed model is based on the Demucs architecture, originally proposed for music source-separation and [real-time speech enhancement](https://github.com/facebook/denoiser).
+The proposed model is based on the Demucs architecture, originally proposed for music source-separation and [real-time audio enhancement](https://github.com/facebook/denoiser).

 We publish the pre-print on [arXiv](https://arxiv.org/abs/2410.03427).